Whats The Square Root Of 17

 2. Taylor Series Expansion

 More advanced mathematical techniques, such as Taylor series expansion, can be used to approximate the square root of 17.
-This method involves representing the function f(x) = √x as an infinite sum of terms.
+In practice, this method involves representing the function f(x) = √x as an infinite sum of terms.
 While the details are complex and beyond the scope of a basic explanation, it's worth noting that this provides a highly accurate method for calculating square roots, especially for values near a known square root.

 3. Using a Calculator or Computer